Card Layout | Yext Hitchhikers Platform

 If you change the card layout, make sure to thoroughly test across different window sizes and browsers to ensure it appears as you desire.
 Browser & device emulators are often helpful for this (we recommend Browserstack ).
 You’ll also need to keep in mind your modifications any time you update your theme.

-There may be cases where you want to feature a third CTA on your card; for example, you might want a ‘View Menu’ CTA in addition to ‘Call’ and ‘Get Directions’ on a Restaurant card.
+Say for example, you want to add a card feature such as a third CTA; you might want a ‘View Menu’ CTA in addition to the default ‘Call’ and ‘Get Directions’ CTAs on a Restaurant card.

 component.js